 PHOTO: Gina Mills

 As we are obsessed with good coffee here at Bean Smitten HQ, we thought we’d bring you some coffee food recipes to try at home.
-When we started looking, there were hundreds of sweet coffee recipes, but hardly any savoury ones.
-If anyone knows of a good one, please let us know!

-If you’re starting to tremble at the thought of all this caffeine, don’t worry, all of these coffee recipes can be made with our delicious Honduran Decaffeinated Coffee (which is decaffeinated using the natural sparkling water method, no chemicals involved), if a caffeine free version is needed.
+If you’re starting to tremble at the thought of all this caffeine, don’t worry, all of these coffee recipes can be made with our delicious Peruvian Decaffeinated Coffee (which is decaffeinated using the natural sparkling water method, no chemicals involved), if a caffeine free version is needed.